Anu-Ashokan-Srambickal/Mini-Project-Salary-Survey-EntriApp/README.md

 # Mini-Project-Salary-Survey-EntriApp
-A Comprehensive Salary Breakdown by Demographic and Career Factors
+A Comprehensive Salary Breakdown by Demographic and Career Factors.

 Project Objective: